This is a list of The 48 Laws of Power, and the bullet points provide a quick explanation.

 - Stand out from the crowd

-Law 7: Get Others Do the Work For You, But Take the Credit
+Law 7: Get Others to Do the Work For You, But Take the Credit

-- Do what most bosses do: use your team, but present the result as if it happened because of them
+- Do what most bosses do: use your team, but present the results as your achievements

 Law 8: Make People Come to You